TrilliumIT/docker-vxlan-plugin/README.md

 #### bridgeMTU

-MTU of the bridge interface
+MTU of the bridge interface.
+Container interfaces inherit their MTU from the bridge interface.

 #### bridgeHardwareAddr